speechly/react-ui/README.md

 ### States

-1. Initial state (Power-on icon): Pressing the button initialises the Speechly API and may trigger the browser microphone permission prompt.
+1. **Offline** (Power-on icon): Pressing the button initialises the Speechly API and may trigger the browser's microphone permission prompt.

-2. Ready (Mic icon).
+2. **Ready** (Mic icon).
 Waiting for user to press and hold the button to start listening.

-3. Listening (Highlighted mic).
+3. **Listening** (Highlighted mic).
 This state is displayed when the component is being held down and Speechly listens for audio input.

-4. Receiving transcript (Pulsating mic).
+4. **Receiving transcript** (Pulsating mic).
 This state may be briefly displayed when the button is released and Speechly finalizes the stream of results.

-5. Error (Broken mic icon).
+5. **Error** (Broken mic icon).
 In case of an error (usually during initialisation), the button turns into a broken mic symbol.
 If you have the optional `<ErrorPanel/>` component in your hierarchy, a description of the problem is displayed.
 Otherwise, you'll need to look into the browser console to discover the reason for the error.

 ### Customisation